barry-scott/CLI-tools/update_linux/README.md

 It assumes that it can `ssh root@<host>` without a password prompt.

-However when using the --self option to update localhost sudo will be used it not runming as root.
+However when using the --self option to update localhost sudo will be used if not running as root.
 This will prompt for the sudo password as necessary.
+Normally update-linux will reboot a host if that is required, but when working on --self no reboot is done unless --force-reboot is used.

 If running update-linux on a macOS system it is necessary to flush DNS so that freshly booted hosts can be accessed by host-name.